mynar7/blog/content/blog/all-i-know-about-podcasting/index.md

 * An RSS feed
 * A website

-The website is technically optional, but people will expect you to have one, and there's accelerators that will help you out if you're not able to build one.
+The website is technically optional, but people will expect you to have one.
 File hosting and RSS, however, are unavoidable and necessary.

 #### A note about the RSS feed:

 If you want your show to be on itunes, spotify, google play, and beyond, you're going to need an RSS feed.
 RSS is just a bunch of xml tags similar to HTML that contains a list of your episodes and information about them like the  title, description, author, and where the audio file lives.

-Itunes and the rest will consume this feed and use it to list your latest episodes on their platforms.
+Itunes and other aggregators will consume this feed and use it to list your latest episodes on their platforms.
 Some will download your episode and host it themselves, while others will point listeners directly to your hosting solution.
 More importantly though, _other_ platforms will scrape itunes and re-list your show on _their_ platform.
-Weird, I know.

 Basically this is all to say that RSS is incredibly important to your show, so do your research before you pick a solution for it.